Skip to main content

 Photo credit: Visit Weston-super-Mare

 This is one of my favourite piers.
-As a teenager, I used to work on The Grand Pier in the summer holidays, having survived a possible sacking in my first week when on ‘shore gate duty’.
-Rather than expecting the visiting and heavily pregnant film star Diana Dors to squeeze herself through its narrow Victorian admissions turnstile, I allowed her through a side gate.
-This was much to the consternation of the Gate Manager, a true jobs-worth, who threatened to sack me unless I paid her admission fee, a princely sum of 5p.
+As a teenager, I worked at The Grand Pier during the summer holidays, having survived a possible sacking in my first week when on ‘shore gate duty’.
+Rather than expecting the visiting and heavily pregnant film star Diana Dors to squeeze herself through its narrow Victorian admissions turnstile, I allowed her through a side gate, much to the consternation of the Gate Manager, a true jobs-worth, who threatened to sack me unless I paid her admission fee, a princely sum of 5p.
 I paid for her to enter, kept my job, and shortly afterwards was moved by a more understanding manager to work on the dodgems – a handsome reward!

 I’m glad to say that The Grand Pier’s care for customers is in a different league these days.
 For example, it schedules a quiet hour to help those with sensory conditions enjoy a visit when background music is switched off and its bright flashing lights subdued.
 How considerate is that!
 Diana Dors would have approved.

-At the end of the Pier, the Pavilion was rebuilt following a massive fire in 2008, winning the National Piers Society’s Outstanding Achievement Award in 2010 and a Pier of the Year Winner in 2011.
-The Pier Pavilion houses all kinds of modern rides and seaside amusements, including Britain’s smallest roller coaster, an F1 Drive Simulator, a Laser Maze, a soft play area and a more traditional House of Horrors.
+At the end of the Pier, the Pavilion was rebuilt following a massive fire in 2008.
+It won the National Piers Society’s Outstanding Achievement Award in 2010 and was a Pier of the Year Winner in 2011.
+The Pier Pavilion houses all kinds of modern rides and seaside amusements, including Britain’s smallest roller coaster, an F1 Drive Simulator, a Laser Maze, a soft play area, and a more traditional House of Horrors.

 The Pier also contains a delightful Museum of Memories guaranteeing nostalgic memories of toys, sweets, TV programmes, breakfast cereals and possibly, I shouldn’t wonder, my 5p coin from 1975.